 Product charges vary according to the amount you have invested and vary from provider to provider.
 If you hold a qualifying* VitalityHealth or VitalityLife policy, invest in Vitality funds and take steps to improve your health, you could pay no product charges at all on the VitalityInvest Stocks and Shares ISA.

-You can open a VitalityInvest Stocks and Shares ISA with regular monthly contributions of £100 or a lump sum of £1,5000 (there’s no minimum amount for further lump sums, which you can pay in at any time up to your annual allowance).
+You can open a VitalityInvest Stocks and Shares ISA with as little as £50 a month, or a lump sum of £1,500 (there’s no minimum amount for further lump sums, which you can pay in at any time up to your annual allowance).
 You can stop, restart and vary the level of your regular contributions.
 You can also take money out and add it back in the same tax year without affecting your annual allowance.

 Please remember, the value of investments – and the income from them – can go down as well as up, meaning you may get back less than you invest.
 This information is based on our understanding of existing tax legislation which may change in the future.